BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 11-1-2023.md

 - Stuck on
   - Understanding the setup for the controller classes and how to create them from the models.
 #### Next Week Goals
+- Work with everyone to try and get Data from the API into the database.

 # Individual Reports